Skip to contents

 See also

-progutils::are_equal() to check for element-wise near-equality of numbers; all.equal() to check more generally for near-equality; identical() to check for exact equality; Comparison to compare two vectors using binary operators; match() and progutils::not_in() to compare character vectors; R FAQ 7.31 for background on numerical equality.
+progutils::are_equal() to check for element-wise near-equality of numbers; all.equal() to check more generally for near-equality; identical() to check for exact equality and Comparison to do so using binary operators; match() and progutils::not_in() to compare character vectors; R FAQ 7.31 for background on numerical equality.

 Examples